Guidance

 Protected site strategies

-Established by the Environment Act 2021, protected site strategies take a new approach to protecting and restoring species and habitats in protected sites.
+Established by the Environment Act 2021, protected site strategies will take a new approach to protecting and restoring species and habitats in protected sites.
 Protected site strategies will provide ways to overcome offsite pressures such as nutrient pollution in the wider catchment.

 Manage land to improve biodiversity